ikuseiGmbH/juniors-in-berlin/README.md

 - [OtherExampleCompany](https://github.com/Malwine/juniors-in-berlin/blob/master/README.md) [London, UK and remote]

 You can also talk/mail to [Bodo](https://twitter.com/bitboxer) or [Malwine](https://twitter.com/malweene).
+Please note that this repository has a [Code of Conduct](http://berlincodeofconduct.org/).

 ### Companies with open junior positions: